Rani Kuthir Baki Itihash

 Rani Kuthir Baki Itihash (রানী কুঠির বাকী ইতিহাস) is a 2006 Bangladeshi drama-mystery film.
 The film was the directorial debut of news anchor and prominent media personality Samia Zaman.
 It was produced by a Bangladeshi satellite TV channel NTV.
 The film was their second film production.
 The movie starred Ferdous and Popy as the lead pair with Alamgir, Tarik Anam Khan, Rahamat Ali, MM Morshed, Ahsanul Haque Minu and others in supporting roles.

 Plot

-Newly wed couple set house in remote location.
-Wife, Momo keeps sensing something familiar about the house.
-She needs to look into the past to find the truth.
+A newlywed couple move to a new house in a remote location.
+Momo, the wife keeps sensing something familiar about the house.
+In order to find the truth, she must look into the past.